 6. Here are some alternatives to homework

-Recommend activities outside of school that help families bond around the current learning topics: taking their children with them to vote, swapping roles (parent is the student while the child explains a topic), discussing a newspaper article together.
+Recommend activities outside of school that help families bond around the current learning topics: taking their children with them to vote, swapping roles (the parent is the student while the child explains a topic), and discussing a newspaper article together.

 7. Thank you.

-Want to share appreciation of parent support?
-Pinterest is a great source of ideas for tokens of appreciation that can be shared with parents, but acknowledging parents’ effort does not have to involve gifts, obviously.
-Thanking a particularly involved parents in a class newsletter will boost their confidence and give a sense of achievement while encouraging others to follow suit.
+Want to share your appreciation of parent support?
+Pinterest is a great source of ideas for tokens of appreciation that can be shared with parents, but acknowledging parents’ efforts does not have to involve gifts, obviously.
+Thanking particularly involved parents in a class newsletter will boost their confidence and give a sense of achievement while encouraging others to follow suit.

 8. Your child is heard in my classroom.